pR0Ps/slack-to-discord/README.md

 2. Create a Discord bot (see <https://discordpy.readthedocs.io/en/latest/discord.html>) with the following permissions:
     - Manage Channels - to create the imported channels and change the topics of them
+    - Manage Webhooks - to allow the bot to fake the usernames and avatars of Slack users
     - Send Messages
     - Create Public Threads
     - Send Messages in Threads
-    - Embed Links (to 'react' to messages - see 'Limitations' above)
+    - Embed Links - to add reactions to messages (see 'Limitations' section)
     - Attach Files
     - Manage Messages - to pin messages [optional]
 3. Install `slack-to-discord` using `pip` (`pip install git+https://github.com/pR0Ps/slack-to-discord`)